intellistream/OoOJoin/README.md

 1. If you use Torch with cuda, the nvcc will refuse to work as it doesn't support c++20 yet.
 Therefore, we disabled the global requirement check of C++ 20, and only leave an "-std=c++20" option for g++.
 This will be fixed after nvidia can support c++20 in cuda.
+2. The pytorch headers also conflict with gtest, so gtest is now excluded, we switch the test framework to header-only catch2